Archive 12 Tips on How to Increase Focus While Studying

 • Make It Rhyme!

-If your kid constantly complains about forgetting stuff they’ve studied, you can make or look simple jingles up that will stick to the mind because they’re catchy and they rhyme.
+If your kid constantly complains about forgetting the stuff they’ve studied or losing the ability to focus, training games can be helpful.
+You can make or look simple jingles up that will stick to the mind because they’re catchy and they rhyme.
 Look at this example:

 Six and seven live in a shoe; it must be size forty-two